 They covered 6300 km of desert without the machines failing them.

 A heroic performance, that brought much publicity to the factory and coined the name “ Sahara” for the brave little machine.

 The Sahara was a very successful machine: it was an easy starter, its reliability was high and it had a remarkable top speed of more than 90 km/ hour.

-The M 71 was available in “Touring Standard” and “Touring Luxe”.
+The model was available in “Touring Standard” and “Touring Luxe”.